Yash-vs9/flowCLI/README.md

 Instead of juggling multiple tools for:
 	•	Writing commit messages
+		- A developer main confusion is what commit message to write, so this feature solves it quite accurately using AI.
 	•	Checking dependencies for vulnerabilities
+		- If you want to check whether your dependencies are safe and upto date then this feature comes in clutch.
 	•	Tracking productivity/active time
+		- If you want to track the amount of time you have spent coding, this tool is perfect for you.
 	•	Debugging APIs
+		-It can perform all HTTP request so a developer can integrate it in his workflow.
 	•	Finding large files
+		-Want to check for duplicate or large files?
+This tool is for you.

  flowCLI combines everything into one powerful CLI tool, enhanced with AI assistance.